Kamianets-Podilskyi Castle: Literature

 The events of the 1672 Ottoman siege were depicted in the 1888 historical novel Fire in the Steppe, written by Polish Nobel Prize laureate Henryk Sienkiewicz.

+Coins

 The castle has appeared on a commemorative coin of the "Ancient fortresses on the river Dniester" series issued by the Transnistrian Republican Bank of Transnistria, a breakaway, internationally unrecognised republic within Moldova.
 Similarly, the National Bank of Ukraine has released 5 and 10 hryvnias commemorative coins of the old castle in 2017.

+Tourism

+Kamianets-Podilskyi Castle was the most recognized attraction in the city in 2005.
+The castle sees a large number of tourists from across Ukraine and abroad, attracting thousands of tourists annually.

+Festival

+Beginning in 2011, the festival 'Respublica' has been held annually at the castle.